TERMS AND CONDITIONS OF BOOKING

 8. Your financial protection

 All the package and Flight-Plus holidays we sell come with protection for your money.
 If you buy a single travel service then this might not apply.
 Package holidays are protected by the package organiser and we will provide you with their confirmation.
-Our Flight-Plus holidays are ATOL- protected (our ATOL number is XXXXX).
+Our Flight-Plus holidays are ATOL- protected.
 A Flight-Plus is where you purchase through us, at the same time or within a day of each other, a flight plus overseas accommodation and/or car hire from separate suppliers.
 From 1st July 2018 Flight-Plus holidays will fall into the broadened definition of a package or the new category of LTA (Link Travel Arrangement) when the Package Travel Directive 2015 (PTD) comes in force.

 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 On all Flight Plus holiday arrangements, your money is ATOL protected meaning that you will be able to continue with your holiday or receive a refund of the amount paid to us in the unlikely event of our insolvency or the insolvency of your service providers.